PatrickJS/cli-book/chapter-one/chapter-one.md

 We've talked about the current working directory quite a bit, and how you are always in a directory when you in the terminal.
 If you want to navigate to a different directory, you will need to learn about the `cd` command.

-``cd` stands for "change directory", and it is at the heart of terminal navigation.
+`cd` stands for "change directory", and it is at the heart of terminal navigation.
 It lets you navigates relative to your current position, navigate relative to your systems root directory, and on some operating system you can navigate relative to your user folder.

 **warning** - The `cd` command has some differences between operating systems.
 I will point out these differences along the way.

 ###Navigating to a nested folder

-The first way to change directory is my starting from your cwd and navigating to its parent or starting from your cwd and navigating into a nested directory.
+The first way to change directory is my starting from your cwd and navigating to its parent, or starting from your cwd and navigating into a nested directory.

 Let's start back in my `code` direcetory where we created a new folder with `mkdir`.
 To navigate into that folder, and updated the cwd, you need to run the following: